 If you are raising sheep or goats for meat and will be butchering them in a few months, it’s not as much of a concern because they are going to have a very short life.
 However, we rarely wether our sheep now because we realized they grow faster if they are intact.
 We’d rather leave them intact and send them to the locker at six to eight months than castrate them and feed them hay over the winter, then send them to the locker the next year and wind up with the same amount of meat as we’d have had if we left them intact and butchered them a year earlier.

-Having experience all three different methods of castration that are common in the US, we prefer the Burdizzo because the kids are the least stressed and recover more quickly.
+Having experienced all three different methods of sheep and goat castration that are common in the US, we prefer the Burdizzo because the kids and lambs are the least stressed and recover more quickly.
 Plus I don’t have to worry about tetanus, fly strike, or other infections because the skin isn’t broken.